Types of surgery for lung cancer

 - is only in one very small area

 If your specialist thinks the cancer cells could be anywhere else in the lung they won’t recommend this type of operation.

 A wedge resection removes an area of the lung that includes part of one or more lobes.

 A segmentectomy removes areas of the lung along with their veins, arteries and airways.

 You might have an operation called a sleeve resection if your cancer is in the central area of the lung and growing into one of your main airways (bronchi).
 Your surgeon removes the affected section of the airway and any surrounding cancer in the lobe.
 This operation is not as common as other types of lung cancer surgery.

 Removing lymph nodes

 During your operation the surgeon examines the lung and surrounding area.
 They take out some of the nearby lymph nodes in case they contain cancer cells that have spread from the main cancer.
 This is called lymphadenectomy.
 The number of lymph nodes your surgeon removes varies.

-Taking the nodes out reduces the risk of your cancer coming back in the future.
 If the lymph nodes contain cancer cells your doctor usually recommends that you have chemotherapy after your surgery.